VA-ibh-AV/mcp-docs/readme.md

 This will:
 - Scrape pages from the documentation site (up to `max-pages`)
 - Clean and chunk the content
-- Generate embeddings using OpenAI
+- Generate embeddings using your configured provider (OpenAI or Azure OpenAI)
 - Store embeddings in ChromaDB

 ### 4. Start the MCP Server